Docs

 The related properties filter users based on data in related tables.
 These tables are any non event table added to the schema.

-For example, if your primary table is users for an e-commerce brand and you have related table for their orders and line items, you can create audiences like this:
+For example, if your primary table is users for uber and you have related table for their rides and ride_details, you can create audiences like this:

 AND